 Our Firm: The Right Choice For a Wrong Diagnosis Lawsuit

-The Colleran Firm is a respected medical malpractice law firm in Pennsylvania.
+The Colleran Firm is a respected misdiagnosis law firm in Pennsylvania.
 Our lawyers have been awarded Martindale-Hubbell® AV Preeminent® Rating and listed among Pennsylvania Super Lawyers.
 Our founding attorney has been handling medical malpractice cases since the late 1960s and has earned a reputation for his legal skills, ethical behavior, and professionalism.

 Our legal team includes five trial lawyers.
 You will get the benefit of a collaborative effort and our combined knowledge and experience.
 We are committed to obtaining full and fair compensation for our clients and we carefully prepare and strategize our cases.
 You can rely on our firm for caring and professional representation in your medical malpractice claim.